Poitiers: Antiquity

-Poitiers was founded by the Celtic tribe of the Pictones and was known as the Oppidum Lemonum before Roman influence.
+Poitiers was founded by the Celtic tribe of the Pictones, who also gave it its name and was known as the Oppidum Lemonum before Roman influence.
 The name is said to have come from the Celtic word for elm, Lemo.
-But after, the Pax Romana settled, the town became known as Pictavium, or later "Pictavis", after the original Pictones inhabitants themselves.
+After the Roman conquest the town became known as Pictavium, or later "Pictavis", after the original Pictones inhabitants themselves.

-The Pictavis Period has provided the city with a rich wealth of archeological finds from the Roman-era in Poitiers.
-In fact until 1857, Poitiers hosted the ruins of a vast Roman Amphitheatre, which was larger than the Amphitheater of Nîmes.
-Furthermore, Roman baths, or Thermæ built in the 1st century and demolished in the 3rd century, were uncovered after the Amphitheater in 1877.
+The city houses a series a of archeological finds from the Roman-era.
+Until 1857, Poitiers hosted the ruins of a vast Roman Amphitheatre, which was larger than the Amphitheater of Nîmes.
+Furthermore, Roman baths built in the 1st century and demolished in the 3rd century, were uncovered near the amphitheater in 1877.

 In 1879, a burial-place and tombs of a number of Christian martyrs were discovered on the heights to the south-east of the town.
 The names of some of the Christians had been preserved in paintings and inscriptions.
 Not far from these tombs is a huge Dolmen (the Pierre Levée), which is 22 ft long, 16 ft wide and 7 ft high, and around which the great fair of Saint Luke used to be held.

 The Romans also built at least three aqueducts.
-This extensive ensemble of Roman constructions suggests Poitiers was a town of primary importance, possibly even the capital of the Roman province of Gallia Aquitania during the 2nd century.
+This extensive ensemble constructions suggests Poitiers was a town of primary importance, possibly even the capital of the Roman province of Gallia Aquitania during the 2nd century.

-As Christianity (Chalcedonian) was made official and gradually introduced across the Roman Empire during the 3rd and 4th centuries due to Constantine I's influence.
+As Christianity was made official and gradually introduced across the Roman Empire during the 3rd and 4th centuries due to Constantine I's influence.
 The first Bishop of Poitiers from 350 to 367, was Hilary of Poitiers or Saint Hilarius, who proceeded to evangelize the town.
 Exiled by Constantius II, he risked death to return to Poitiers as Bishop.
 In tandem, the first foundations of the Baptistère Saint-Jean can be traced to that era of open Christian conversion.
 This man was later named "Doctor of The Church" by Pope Pius IX.

-In the 3rd century, a thick wall 6m wide and 10m high was built around the town.
+In the 3rd century, a thick wall 6 m wide and 10 m high was built around the town.
 It was 2.6 km long and stood lower on the naturally defended east side and at the top of the promontory.
 Around this time, the town began to be known as Poitiers.

-Fifty years later, Poitiers fell into the hands of the Arian Visigoths, and became one of the principal residences of their royals.
+Fifty years later, Poitiers fell into the hands of the Visigoths, and became one of the principal residences of their royals.
 Visigoth King Alaric II was defeated by Clovis I at Vouillé, not far from Poitiers, in 507, and the town thus came under Frankish dominion.